lac-dcc/jotai-benchmarks/README.md

 Additionally, we have a `Scripts` folder with a few useful shell scripts that you can use to collect statistics for the Jotai programs.

+## Generating new benchmarks
+If you want to experiment with Jotai’s tool to generate new benchmarks, the source code is available inside the source directory.
+The instructions on how to build and run Jotai are available [here](source/jotai/README.md).

 ## Technical Report

 A draft paper describing the methodology to generate benchmarks is available [here](https://raw.githubusercontent.com/lac-dcc/jotai-benchmarks/main/assets/doc/LaC_TechReport022022.pdf).
 This document describes ongoing work; hence, its contents might change in the future.
 To cite it: